CartoDB/cartodb/README.md

 With CARTO, you can upload your geospatial data (Shapefiles, GeoJSON, etc) using a web form and then make it public or private.

-After it is uploaded, you can visualize it in a dataset or on a map, search it using SQL, and apply map styles using CartoCSS.
+After geospatial data is uploaded, you can visualize it in a dataset or on a map, search it using SQL, and apply map styles using CartoCSS.
 You can even access it using the CARTO [APIs](https://docs.carto.com/#cartodb-platform), or export it to a file.